 Time Management Skill 1.
 Analyze today’s reality

 When you begin to examine your time management skills you must start by analyzing today’s reality.
 Accurate time tracking will help you figure out what you are doing well and where your gaps exist.
 A simple practice is to track your time spent on tasks daily.
-Splitting those tasks up into the categories that most moms must manage will help you see where you are running into trouble.
-Click here to download a helpful time tracking tool.
-This is the tool I use with my private clients to help them track their time for a week.
+Then split those tasks up into the categories that most of us must manage will help you see where you are running into trouble.
+This is what I ask private clients to help them track their time for a week.
 You’ll notice that it’s split into the most common mom-areas of focus: Me, My Family, My Work, My Home & ‘Other’ which includes EVERYTHING ELSE.
 Download it and print it out so that you can analyze your own time reality for one week.